Skip to main content

 Board of Trustees – Governing body of Brigham Young University–Hawaii composed of the First Presidency and other individuals as appointed by the First Presidency.

-Deans Council (DC) Governing body, subject to the direction of the Board of Trustees and the PC, composed of the deans of each faculty; the chair of the Faculty Advisory Council; the Director, Library and Academic Success; the Associate Academic Vice Presidents (AAVP), and the AVP (council chair).
+Deans Council (DC) Governing body, subject to the direction of the Board of Trustees and the PC, composed of the deans of each faculty; the chair of the Faculty Advisory Council; the director, Joseph F. Smith Library and Center for Academic Success; the associate academic vice residents (AAVP), and the AVP (council chair).

-Enrollment Services Committee (ESC) – Advisory body composed of the Director, Ho’okele; the Director, Library and Academic Success; the Academic Advisement Manager; the Registrar; the Dean of Students; the AAVP over Curriculum & Assessment; and the AVP (committee chair).
+Enrollment Services Committee (ESC) – Advisory body composed of the director, Joseph F. Smith Library and Center for Academic Success; the academic advisement manager; the Registrar; the dean of students; the AAVP over curriculum and assessment; and the AVP (committee chair).

 3.2 Alterations to or elimination of existing academic policies, procedures, documents, and organization